Incentive-Aware Models of Financial Networks: The Proposed Model

 To compute the stable point in Theorem~\ref{thm:stable}, we must know the beliefs of all agents.
 But in practice, contracts are set iteratively by negotiations among pairs of agents.
 We will now formalize the process of pairwise negotiations and characterize the conditions under which such negotiations can converge to the stable point.

 We propose a multi-round pairwise negotiation process.
 In round $t+1$, every pair of agents $i$ and $j$ update the price $P_{ij}(t)$ to $P_{ij}(t+1)$ (and hence $P_{ji}(t)$ to $P_{ji}(t+1)$) as follows.
 First, they agree to a price $P^\prime_{ij}$ between themselves, {\em assuming optimal contract sizes with all other agents at the current prices $P(t)$.} In other words, we assume that the other agents will accept the prices in $P(t)$ and the contract sizes preferred by $i$ and $j$.
 Under this condition, $P^\prime_{ij}$ is the price at which $i$'s optimal contract size with $j$ is also $j$'s optimal size with $i$.
+We provide an explicit formula for $P^\prime_{ij}$ in Appendix~\ref{appendix:price-update-rule}.
 All pairs of agents calculate these prices {\em simultaneously}.
 We create a new price matrix $P^\prime$ from these prices.
 Then, we set $P(t+1)= (1-\eta)P(t) + \eta P^\prime$, where $\eta\in (0, 1)$ is a dampening factor chosen to achieve convergence.
 Algorithm~\ref{alg:pairwise} shows the details.

-Next, we show how the price $P^\prime_{ij}$ can be computed.
-Slightly abusing notation, we use $P^\prime$ in the next proposition to denote a matrix that is identical to $P(t)$ except for the pair $(i,j)$. \begin{proposition}[Price after Pairwise Negotiation] Consider a network setting $(\bmu_i, \gamma_i, \Sigma_i, \Psi_i)_{i \in [n]}$.
-Let $Q_i$ be as in Theorem \ref{thm:stable}.
-Given a price matrix $P=-P^T$ and a pair of firms $(i,j)$ that are permitted to trade, let $P^\prime$ be another skew-symmetric price matrix such that (a) $P^\prime$ differs from $P$ only in the cells $(i,j)$ and $(j,i)$, (b) $i$ and $j$ both maximize their utility at the same contract size under $P^\prime$, and (c) $i$ and $j$ can choose their optimal contract sizes with all other agents given these prices.
-Then,